East Asian Games (Japan): 1940 East Asian Games

 The 1940 East Asian Games (1940東亜競技大会), officially the East Asian Games of the Year 2600 (紀元二千六百年奉祝東亜競技大会), were held from 5 to 16 June 1940.
 6 different countries participated in the event, with over 700 athletes attending.
-Besides the participating countries, foreigners residing in Japan (excluding Manchus, Koreans and Chinese) were allowed to participate as "foreign residents."
+Besides the participating countries, foreigners residing in Japan (excluding Manchus, Koreans and Chinese) were allowed to participate as "foreign residents".

 The games were divided between two tournaments: one in Tokyo held from June 5 to 9, 1940, and a second one in Kansai Region, held from June 13 to 16.
 Besides the regular sports events, demonstrations of archery and Mongolian Sumo were also held.
 The games were officially declared open by Yasuhito, a younger brother of Hirohito, on June 9, 1940, during the opening ceremony in Meiji Jingu Gaien Stadium in Tokyo.

 Similar to the games in Berlin, the event was reportedly used by Japan to strengthen inter-Asian relations and to promote its war effort, as seen in articles published at the time, such as one in Issue 121 of the Shashin Shūhō, which referred to the Second Sino–Japanese War as a "Holy War" (聖戦, seisen).

 An emblem (and a flag which featured it) was designed for the event, which featured a figure with the numbers "2600" overlaid on top of it.
 The numbers represented the celebration of Emperor Jimmu, but also alluded to the cancelled Olympic event, as the digits' design was reminiscent of that of the Olympic rings.

 Japanese athletes won 10 out of 18 individual track and field events, and Japan took first place in most of the team events.
 Baseball was described as the most popular sport of the event by Asahi Sports and Sunday Mainichi.
 Also highlighted was the rivalry between the Japanese and Philippine teams, who ended first and second place in the tournament, respectively.

-The Japanese national team featured one Korean player, Kim Won-Kwon (金源権), and the Manchurian national team featured players of Japanese and Russian descent.
+The Japan national team featured one Korean player, Kim Won-Kwon (金源権), and the Manchuria national team featured players of Japanese and Russian descent.